 Hailing from Washington, D.C., Naïmah is unbounded by musical genres.

 With a seemingly effortless approach and organic/electronic arrangements, her style pays homage to a long legacy of Black musicians in country, rock, soul, and pop music.
 Fittingly, her music was featured on Beats by Dr. Dre’s “Flowers for Black Women” on Apple Music alongside powerhouse artists like Nina Simone, Whitney Houston, Lauryn Hill, and Solange.
-Her music has also been featured in the CW’s “Batwoman” and “Kung Fu”, and on numerous Spotify editorial playlists showcasing pop, indie, and emerging music around the world.
-Her influences range from the classic (Sam Cooke, Fleetwood Mac, Elliott Smith) to the current (Cautious Clay, Japanese Breakfast, Phoebe Bridgers).
+Her music has also been featured in the CW’s “Batwoman” and “Kung Fu”, and on numerous Apple Music and Spotify editorial playlists showcasing pop, indie, and emerging music around the world.